jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_credentials.rst

 #. :ref:`temporary_credentials`
 #. :ref:`assume_role_credentials`

-In general, it is recommended that you use IAM roles when running your application on Amazon EC2 and use credential profiles or environment variables elsewhere.
-Regardless of how you supply credentials to the SDK, it is encouraged that you follow the `IAM Best Practices <http://docs.aws.amazon.com/IAM/latest/UserGuide/IAMBestPractices.html>`_ when managing your credentials.
+In general, it is recommended that you use |IAM| roles when running your application on |EC2| and use credential profiles or environment variables elsewhere.
+Regardless of how you supply credentials to the SDK, it is encouraged that you follow the `|IAM| Best Practices <http://docs.aws.amazon.com/IAM/latest/UserGuide/IAMBestPractices.html>`_ when managing your credentials.

 .. _environment_credentials: